 Welcome to DUI Zone.
 More than likely you are here because you, or someone close to you, have recently been arrested and you are looking for answers to the million questions running through your head.
 I put this site together to help people like yourself because there wasn’t much out there that told me the truth and I always felt like my world was caving in when I was in the same situation.
-I have created several pages talking about different parts of the process and there’s also a forum where you can ask questions.
-I am not an attorney and do not give legal advice, but I can give you my opinion and my experience of being sent through the legal system a few times.
+I have created several pages about different parts of the process and a forum where you can ask questions.
+I am not an attorney and do not give legal advice, but I can give you my opinion and experience of being sent through the legal system a few times.
 I hope you get some questions answered on this site.

 A little background on myself…I have received 3 DWIs (Texas calls them DWI whereas most other places call them DUI) and have been through it all.
 Weekend jail time, lawyers, probation violations, nice probation officers, and true battle axe POs.
-At the time of writing this, I still have an interlock device on my vehicle.
+When writing this, I still have an interlock device on my vehicle.
 No one can give you true information unless they have been through the process, especially 3 times.
-Each time I was arrested, I would frantically search the web for answers to my questions and there is really nowhere that helps.
+Each time I was arrested, I would frantically search the web for answers to my questions and there is nowhere that helps.
 Lawyer websites give you generalized information and often try to scare you when it’s unnecessary.
 I realized I had a wealth of information I could share with others and help them through the stressful times in dealing with it all.

-When you get hit with a DWI/DUI, the minute you get out of jail you need to find a good attorney.
+When you are arrested for a DWI/DUI, the minute you get out of jail you need to find a good attorney.
 If you have someone already, you are in good shape.
 If you need to find one, the best advice I can give is to find an attorney who will be your attorney through the entire process.
 If you get into a “firm” where there are multiple attorneys on staff, your consultation will be with their best attorney, which will make you feel good, but they will more than likely hand you off to the newer attorneys at some point.
 This means when it is time to go in front of the judge, it won’t be with the attorney you had a consultation with.
 Things to look for when searching for attorneys:

 - Just 1 attorney on staff – this ensures you work with the same person through the entire process.
 Big firms just mean more money and most certainly being handed off a time or two.